Frequently Asked Questions

 Q: When do students usually begin working with College Starpoint?

 The work with College Starpoint can start at any point during the student’s high school career.
-Hourly packages can be utilized as early as 8th and 9th grade, and as late as the senior year.
+Hourly packages can be utilized as early as the 9th grade, and as late as the senior year.
 However, we encourage early engagement to ensure consultant availability.
-Most students and parents begin working with College Starpoint at some point in the middle of high school, usually in the sophomore year of the fall of the junior year.
+Most students and parents begin working with College Starpoint at some point in the middle of high school, usually in the sophomore year or the fall of the junior year.

 Q: I just want a one-time consultation.
 Do you offer hourly meetings?